 Martin Golland was born in Montpellier, France in 1975 and has lived in Turkey, Puerto Rico, Miami, and Toronto before moving to Ottawa.
-Golland

-Honorable Mention Prize at the 11th Annual RBC Painting Competition; exhibited in various
+He has received the prestigious Honorable Mention Prize at the 11th Annual RBC Painting Competition; exhibited in various

 museums and galleries across Canada, including the National Gallery of Canada, the Power Plant Toronto, the Musée D’art Contemporain

 Golland is an Associate Professor at the University of Ottawa.